medialab/minet/cookbook/scraping_dsl.md

 ## Subselection

 Sometimes, it might be useful to be able to perform subselections.
-For instance, if we consider the following page:
+For instance, if we consider the following html:

 ```html
 <ul id="fruits">